Skip to main content

 Ease of Use

-Tracker offers a user-friendly interface for easy navigation and day-to-day operation, however users have reported a steep learning curve when it comes to the more advanced features.
+Tracker offers a user-friendly interface for easy navigation and day-to-day operation, however users have reported a learning curve when it comes to the more advanced features.
 However, its onboarding resources, in-app guidance, and responsive support team help users get up to speed.
 Once configured, the customizable dashboards and workflow automations make daily tasks more efficient.
 Users who need advanced functionality appreciate the depth, but those seeking a minimal, out-of-the-box solution may find the learning curve steeper.

 Onboarding